Login

 Very effective

 How did the resource inform students’ understanding of food waste as a global vs local issue?
-Really well.
-We were shocked with how much goes to waste.
+Not much impact, they were already previously aware.

 What were the most creative food waste solution suggestions?
-We had many smoothies, muffins, pickles and dehydrated items.
+N/A

 Did the resource encourage new ways of thinking and talking about the value food?